 You need to be always doing research on gap cover providers to see what their offerings are against the premiums you pay.
-If you look at Turnberry for instance, you’ll see they have some gap cover options where under 65s pay less than R100 a month.

 Wherever you get your gap cover from, just having it ensures that you’ve got help with paying for those massive hospital bills that your medical aid isn’t going to pay.